oritro76/Pytest_Integration_Test_Suite/readme.md

 - POST /chilltime API: Chilltime API should mentions how the brightness will decrease untill it reaches the 30% in the specs.

 ### Bugs and Testcases
-- Bugs are in bugs.md file
+- 5 Bugs are reported in bugs.md file
 - Testcases are in testcases.md file

 ## Running the Tests